 This meal would be great served with rice, pittas or flatbreads, but to give it the real wow factor I have served the lamb and veggies on a bed of wholewheat couscous and created a gorgeous garnish from coriander, parsley, pistachios and rose petals – it takes seconds but makes the whole dish look stunning.
 (You don’t have to throw it all over the tablecloth too – I just got a bit carried away while I was taking the photographs!)

-To enjoy with this dish, I recommend a Cotes du Rhone, another Grenache based blend from Southern France or a Garnacha from Spain.
+To enjoy with this dish, I recommend a Cotes du Rhone, or another Grenache based blend from Southern France, or a Garnacha from Spain.
 Alternatively, if you can find one, a red from Morocco would work well here!

-- 500g butternut squash (roughly half a large one), chopped into thick slices
+- 500 g butternut squash (roughly half a large squash), chopped into thick slices

 - 1 tablespoon olive oil